 3. On the Insert tab, in the Symbols group, click the big pi symbol.
+This opens up the Equation Tools Design tab.

 4. It will be easier if you change the magnification to 200% by repeatedly clicking the plus symbol on the Status Bar in the lower right corner of the window.